catprintlabs/opal-aasm/README.md

 * AASM options may be provided using the `state_machine_options` directive.
 * The `current_state` method may be used to access the current state.
 The name can be changed using the `state_name` option.
 * Will persist the current state as a react state variable if the `React::Component` mixin is present in the same class.
-* Use of the plain or bang! event methods will determine if the react state will be updated.

 ## Development